Bukit Merah

 Bukit Merah, (Note: /ˈbʊkɪt ˌmeɪrɑː, -ˌmɛrɑː/ BUUK-it-_-MAY-rah or BUUK-it-_-MERR-ah) also known as Redhill, is a planning area and new town situated in the southernmost part of the Central Region of Singapore.
-The planning area borders Tanglin to the north, Queenstown to the west and the Downtown Core, Outram and Singapore River planning areas of the Central Area to the east.
+The planning area borders Tanglin to the north, Queenstown to the west, and the Downtown Core, Outram and Singapore River planning areas of the Central Area to the east.
 It also shares a maritime boundary with the Southern Islands planning area to the south.
-Bukit Merah is linked to Sentosa Island via Sentosa Gateway, Sentosa Broadwalk, Sentosa Express and the Cable Car.
+Bukit Merah is linked to Sentosa Island via Sentosa Gateway, Sentosa Broadwalk, Sentosa Express, and the Cable Car.

 Bukit Merah planning area also includes two offshore islands which are linked to the mainland by road, namely Pulau Brani and Keppel Island.
-It is the most populated planning area in the Central Region, and the 12th most populated planning area in the country overall, being home to more than 150,000 residents.
+It is the most populous planning area in the Central Region and the 12th most populous in the country, with more than 150,000 residents.

 Etymology

-Bukit Merah translates to “red hill” in Malay, and is a reference to the red-coloured lateritic soil found on the hill.
-According to the Sejarah Melayu, Singapore used to be plagued by swordfish attacking the people living in the coastal regions.
-A young boy named Hang Nadim proposed an ingenious solution, to build a wall of banana stems along the coast at the present location of Tanjong Pagar.
+Bukit Merah translates to "red hill" in Malay, and is a reference to the red-coloured lateritic soil found on the hill.
+According to the Sejarah Melayu, Singapore was once plagued by swordfish attacking people living along the coast.
+A young boy named Hang Nadim proposed an ingenious solution to build a wall of banana stems along the coast at the present location of Tanjong Pagar.

 When the swordfish attacked, their snouts were stuck in the stems.
 With the swordfish problem solved, Hang Nadim earned great respect from the people, but also jealousy from the rulers.
-The fourth King of Singapura, Paduka Seri Maharaja, finally ordered his execution, and it was said that his blood-soaked the soil of the hill where he was killed, giving rise to the red-coloured hill.
+The fourth King of Singapura, Paduka Seri Maharaja, finally ordered his execution, and it was said that his blood soaked the soil of the hill where he was killed, giving rise to the red-coloured hill.

-The hill was eventually trimmed to its current state in 1973, when it made way for Redhill Close and what would eventually become the now defunct Henderson Secondary School.
-During its existence, a Chinese cemetery was situated on the reverse side of this hill, which is today, the location of Tiong Bahru.
+The hill was eventually trimmed to its current state in 1973, when it made way for Redhill Close and what would become the now-defunct Henderson Secondary School.
+During its existence, a Chinese cemetery was situated on the reverse side of this hill, which is today the location of Tiong Bahru.